 Fortunately, there’s a way to do just that, for those of us who aren’t Amazon: we can target uncommon keyword phrases and still dominate our market.

-First of all, many of these brands have huge annual marketing budgets of six or even seven figures.
+Many of these brands have huge annual marketing budgets of six or even seven figures.
 For these huge brands, investing in long-tail search may not generate the needed ROI.

 Second, long-tail keywords usually have low search volume.
 You can’t expect to make a huge impact with them, especially when your site is large.